 The second method of the manual firmware restoration is uploading the firmware file using the boot-loader web-interface.
 Also, one can reboot the device or reset user settings here.

-Slowly flashing power indicator will show that the router changes for the recovery mode.
-Another thing that may indicate the transition to the recovery mode are changes in TTL field value in retraced ICMP echo replies: TTL=64 in the normal mode and TTL=100 in the restoration mode.
+Slowly flashing power indicator will show that the router changes for the rescue mode.
+Another thing that may indicate the transition to the rescue mode are changes in TTL field value in retraced ICMP echo replies: TTL=64 in the normal mode and TTL=100 in the restoration mode.

 Now let's review the new capabilities of the router web-interface.

 One can access the device web-interface by entering 192.168.1.1 in any modern browser.
 It's worth noticing that the web-interface is available in 22 languages.

 We will not review all capabilities of the RT-AC87U web-interface, since we had already done it before, but only turn our attention to the most interesting features.

 Network Map menu item shows brief information about the connected clients and availability of access to the Internet.
 Apart from it, this tab also contains key settings of the wireless network for both frequency ranges and information about the CPU and RAM usage.